Ghost-Coder23/XSaaS/README.md

 ├── templates/         # All HTML templates
 └── manage.py
 ```
-So no i added the offline functionality and now the users can browse ove tye site wit or withourt internetc cinnection
+So no i added the offline fun